aminimalanimal/aminimalanimal.github.io--source/app/markdown/presentations/ux_accessibility/accessibility_ux.md

 	- can navigate from element to element
 	- can navigate by element type
 - VoiceOver for iOS
+	- turn on in System Preferences
+		- triple-tap to start
 	- typically swiping from element to element
 	- can also navigate by types of elements
 	- can also point at elements